kseegerrh/ramen/test/README.md

 ## Setup

-1. Setup a development environment as describe in [developer quick start guide](../docs/devel-quick-start.md)
+1. Setup a development environment as described in [developer quick start guide](../docs/devel-quick-start.md)

 1. Add yourself to the libvirt group (required for minikube kvm2 driver).